hkjels/ntask/Taskpool.md

 *	TODO @hkjels Add #config possibilities #v[0.0.4]
   | Using .todoconfig in HOME or in the project-root

-* FIXME Write tests!!
-Ensure that old-style todo's really are logged
+* FIXME Write #test !!
+Ensure that #old-style #tasks really are logged
   | I have heard that code-coverage is a good idea aswell

 * BUG Database can end up corrupted at times #imd[2371b070]